rapidsai/rapids.ai/pip.md

 > <i class="fas fa-chevron-circle-right text-white"></i> Infiniband is not supported yet in this release

 > <i class="fas fa-chevron-circle-right text-white"></i> These packages are not compatible with Tensorflow pip packages.
-Please use DLFW containers or conda packages instead.
+Please use the <a href="https://catalog.ngc.nvidia.com/orgs/nvidia/containers/tensorflow">NGC containers</a> or conda packages instead.

 > <i class="fas fa-chevron-circle-right text-white"></i> Dask / Jupyter / Tornado 6.2 dependency conflicts can occur.
 Install jupyter-client 7.3.4 if the error below occurs: